 I am a Christian and I write from a Christian world view, but not all my stories can be called “Christian” stories.
 Some of my characters are rough and are not believers.
 Since they don’t all believe in God they don’t act or speak as one would who abide by the Biblical guidelines.
 My stories sometimes contain mild swearing and can allude to actions that aren’t promoted in a Christian lifestyle.
 Why do I have these characters in my stories?
 Because we live in a world where this is a reality.
 We aren’t all perfect; we fall short of even our own ideals.
 But God demonstrated His love for us, that while we were still sinners, He died for us.
 (Rom 5:8)

 My characters find their way through struggles, just as I did.
 My hope and prayer is that those who read my books/stories, see themselves in my work and are pointed to the complete love that is in Christ.

 My greatest priority and highest calling is to honor God in all I do.
 This includes the talents and abilities He’s given me.
 Like writing.

 I am a member of ACFW (American Christian Fiction Writers) and Writers Village University, among others.
 I have enjoyed both but Writers Village University was where I really got my start; I had started my book before joining this group, but I had no confidence as a writer.
 I had no idea anyone could ever enjoy my scribbles!
 I would highly recommend anyone interested in writing, to join the Writer’s Village University Beginning and General Writing Classes

 One thing I learned was that the book I had just won an award for, still wasn’t quite ready to be published!
 There is a lot to do when writing a book.
-The first draft is the easy part. editing and cutting out all the (much loved) fluff, it excruciating, but must be done.
+The first draft is the easy part.
+Editing and cutting out all the (much loved) fluff is excruciating, but must be done.

 I guess that does it, for now; I’ll update and add more facts from time to time.